benhaslett/OhBe/README.md

 ###
 Head over to https://github.com/audaxdreik/PSHEATAPI and the PSHEATAPI module up and running.

-Then download and install the OhBe module in your PS profile. $env:PSModulePath
+Then download and install the OhBe module in your PS profile. $env:PSModulePath (Or See the usage section below for for psake, pester script)

 Import the module file using Import-Module OhBeFrameWork.psm1